Making of a medical school

 The Spokane Teaching Health Center clinic, a training site for physicians, opens on Washington State University Spokane’s Health Sciences campus.

 The Washington State University Board of Regents authorizes the hiring of administrative staff, faculty, and operating staff for the new Elson S. Floyd College of Medicine.

 “Dr. Floyd led us to aspire to a time when you could drop in on any community in Washington, regardless of its size, and ask someone if they had access to quality health care—and the answer would be, ‘Yes.’

 “That day is probably a long way off.
 But if we were to reach that goal, Dr. Floyd would be delighted.”

-—James Zimmerman, vice dean of administration, accreditation and finance, Elson S. Floyd College of Medicine
+—James Zimmerman, Chief Operating Officer, Elson S. Floyd College of Medicine

 February 11, 2016

 The Liaison Committee on Medical Education (LCME), the medical school accrediting agency, grant the Elson S. Floyd College of Medicine “candidate” status.
 That means the agency has reviewed the foundational documents submitted by the college.